-Applicants for the 2014-2015 Perkins State Leadership Grants must propose projects that fulfill the goals and objectives of the priority topics.
-Applicants are required to show how the proposed projects will lead to the improvement of career and technical education.
-It is expected that projects will also incorporate methods to continue to improve processes and offer opportunities to underrepresented groups and special populations.
+Applicants for the 2016-2017 Perkins State Leadership Grants must propose projects that fulfill the goals and objectives of the priority topics.
+Applicants are required to show how the proposed projects will lead to the improvement of career and technical education (CTE) statewide.
+Projects will also incorporate methods for continued improvement, sustainability, and/or opportunities for underrepresented groups and special populations.

-The State Perkins Leadership Grants for state fiscal year 2015 will address a minimum of one of the ten priority topics.
-Priority topics are not presented in a rank order; detailed descriptions of each topic are described below.
+The State Perkins Leadership Grants for state fiscal year 2017 will address at least of one of the priority topics below.
+The projects must be in line with the Coordinating Board's new strategic plan, 60x30TX.
+Priority topics are not presented in rank order.